RedisLabs/redislabs-docs/content/rc/databases/create-database/create-active-active-database.md

 ## Define regions

-When you create a new Flexible subscription, the Active-Active Redis option appears to the right of the cloud providers.
+When you create a new Pro database, the Active-Active Redis option appears to the right of the cloud providers.

 {{<image filename="images/rc/create-flexible-sub-active-active-on.png" width="75%" alt="When you enable Active-Actve, you need to specify the regions for each database instance." >}}{{< /image >}}